vinicius0026/blog/_posts/2020-05-20-data-driven-components.md

 Here, we are creating a local invoice, using the Invoice module, and passing it to the Invoice component we just wrote.

-The Invoice component is fully usable - we can add, remove and edit line items and the total amount is calculated correctly.
+The Invoice component is fully usable - we can add, remove, and edit line items, and the total amount is calculated correctly.
 In a real application, instead of just tying the Invoice component with a local data invoice object, we would probably link it to a Vuex store that would eventually trigger network requests to send the data to some API.
-Anyway, the invoice manipulation logic is neatly encapsulated in the component, that delegates the business logic handling to the modules.
+Anyway, we have neatly encapsulated the invoice manipulation logic in the component, which delegates the business logic handling to the modules.

 ## Validation

 If you are reading closely, you might have noticed that we haven't added validation to our `EditLineItemModal` form.
-This could lead to a bad state in our application, because this component is taking a `Partial` line item object.
+This could lead to a bad state in our application because this component is taking a `Partial` line item object as a prop, and it might as well emit a partial LineItem.
 Let's fix that now.

 ```vue
 <template>